CPS-IT/handlebars-components/Documentation/MenuHandling.md

 ## Description

-The extension provides basic implementations for menus.
+This extension provides basic implementations for menus.
 These can be used to map different menus.
-In addition, there is a [`MenuFactoryInterface`](../Classes/Domain/Factory/Dto/MenuFactoryInterface.php), with whose implementation different menus can be created depending on the type.
+In addition, there is a [`MenuFactoryInterface`](../Classes/Domain/Factory/Dto/MenuFactoryInterface.php), with whose implementation different menus can be created depending on their type.

+Additionally, it offers `Menu`, `MenuItem`, and `Link` as extendable DTOs.

 ## Example